Bill McGuire (volcanologist): Research and work

 McGuire is a Co-Director of the New Weather Institute, a co-op and think-tank "created to accelerate the rapid transition to a fair economy that thrives within planetary boundaries".
 He blogs for Extinction Rebellion and is a Special Scientific Advisor for The Word Forest Organisation.

+In September 2023 McGuire appeared in British newspaper the i stating the economy and society would collapse by 2050 following riots due to lack of food, in part brought about by climate change.
+He likened the scenario to "the Wild West" with "gangs roaming the countryside".

 Media appearances

 McGuire has appeared on many TV shows including Horizon, one of the BBCs most popular and successful "Science & Nature" programmes, Countdown to Doomsday on the Sci Fi Channel, and Decoding the Past ("Earth's Black Hole") on The History Channel.

 Publications

 McGuire has written several academic and popular books on geohazards, earth sciences and geology, including: